BioJulia/PopGen.jl/README.md

 #### Install instructions:
 ![install_instructions](docs/img/install_carbon.png)

 After the package is installed, load it with `using PopGen`

+:grey_exclamation: Arch Linux users:

+- if Julia was compiled from source: install `julia-arpack` from the AUR and make sure to delete `~/.julia/packages/Arpack` if it exists.

 Feel free to play around with the test data `nancycats` and `gulfsharks`!

 ---------